 If you would like more information or to participate in any of our events, please, contact Carolyn Toney.

-If you have taken part in the PIC LED Light Chaser project offered by the school and want to further modify your light chaser details are here.
+If you have taken part in the PIC LED Light Chaser project offered by the department and want to further modify your light chaser details are here.

 - BBC Make It Digital Roadshow